FBI–King letter

 Letter sent by FBI to Martin Luther King Jr.

-A copy of a page of the "suicide letter" sent to Martin Luther King Jr., as published in The New York Times in 2014.
-(Note: The New York Times obscured the name of a person stated in the letter as involved with King because they could not verify the claim.
+A copy of a page of the "suicide letter" sent to Martin Luther King Jr., as published in The New York Times in 2014 (Note: The New York Times obscured the name of a person stated in the letter as involved with King because they could not verify the claim.
 Other portions of the letter which were previously not made public were uncovered in 2014.)

-The FBI–King suicide letter or blackmail package was an anonymous 1964 letter and package by the Federal Bureau of Investigation (FBI) which was allegedly meant to blackmail Dr. Martin Luther King Jr. into committing suicide.
+The FBI–King suicide letter or blackmail package was an anonymous 1964 letter and package by the Federal Bureau of Investigation (FBI) which was allegedly meant to blackmail civil rights leader Martin Luther King Jr. into committing suicide.

 History

 On November 21, 1964, a package that contained the letter and a tape recording allegedly of King's sexual indiscretions was delivered to King's address.
 Although the letter was anonymously written, King correctly suspected the FBI sent the package.
-King's wife Coretta Scott said the tapes comprised only mumbo jumbo.
+King's wife Coretta Scott said the tapes comprised only "mumbo jumbo".
 The letter does not specify exactly what action it is urging King to undertake; King understood the letter to advocate that he commit suicide, although some have suggested that it was urging him to decline the Nobel Peace Prize which he was awarded in 1964, or step out of leadership.
-Portions of the letter which were revealed in 2014 noted that the letter praised "older leaders" of the civil rights movement such as Roy Wilkins.

 On March 8, 1971, an activist group called the Citizens' Commission to Investigate the FBI burglarized a local office of the FBI in Media, Pennsylvania, and stole classified documents.
 Parts of them exposed a secret FBI operation called COINTELPRO.
 Those documents were later sent to newspapers and members of the United States Congress.
 During the Church Committee hearings and investigations in 1975, a copy of the "suicide letter" was discovered in the work files of William C. Sullivan, deputy FBI director.
 He has been suggested as its author.
 Once the existence of surveillance tapes of King was publicly revealed, Bernard Lee and the Southern Christian Leadership Conference (SCLC) filed a lawsuit to have tapes from wiretaps destroyed.
 Their request was denied by United States District Court for the District of Columbia judge John Lewis Smith Jr. He ordered all tapes sealed for 50 years and placed into the National Archives and Records Administration.